Marty Amsler: Cincinnati Bengals

-He was claimed off waivers by the Cincinnati Bengals on September 15, 1970 and played three games before being cut.
+Amsler was claimed off waivers by the Cincinnati Bengals on September 15, 1970 and played three games before being cut.

 Green Bay Packers

 The Green Bay Packers signed Amsler to their taxi squad on October 18, 1970, before activating him in week six and playing him the rest of the season (9 games).
 He also played on special teams.

 Denver Broncos (second stint)

-He signed with the Denver Broncos as a free agent in 1971, but was released on September 2.
+Amsler signed with the Denver Broncos as a free agent in 1971, but was released on September 2.
 Throughout his entire NFL career he played in 37 games and started in 20.

 Personal life

 Amsler was a member of the NFL Players Association Former Players Board of Directors.
 He lived in Evansville, Indiana and Mount Prospect, Illinois.
 While living in Mount Prospect, he was named to the board of directors for the satellite branch of the Franklin Boulevard Community Hospital proposed for just south of Wheeling.
-He has a son named C. Martin Amsler III.
+He had a son named C. Martin Amsler III.

+Amsler died in Evansville, Indiana, on January 4, 2024, at the age of 81.